Practice Owner, Manager, Registered Counselling Therapist & Supervisor

 They spend their time living off-grid with their cat, dog and other wild creatures who also live on the gay north mountain.
 They enjoy hosting ecstatic dance evenings, open-mic nights and are a performance art nerd.
 They appreciate good food, cozy evenings with loved ones by the fire and long soaks in any body of water.
 Chal hopes to find the most supportive and consistent way to engage with the therapeutic process and to collaborate with folks who are polyamorous, kink-centered, neurodivergent, LGBTQIA2S+ and within the disability community.

-They are available virtually and in-person at their newly renovated office shed (by them!) in the so-called ‘Annapolis Valley’.
+They are available virtually and in-person at their office in the so-called ‘Annapolis Valley’.
 They are a settler and acknowledge their roots are on Mi’kma’ki territory where they grew up and live today.
-They are currently seeing clients from their home office near Bridgetown where they practice their newbie carpentry and homesteading skills.
+They are currently seeing clients from their office in Bridgetown.
+At home, they practice their newbie carpentry and homesteading skills.
 Chal looks forward to connecting and seeing if they could be a good fit for your therapeutic needs.
 Their license NSCCT # is RCT-C23-073.
+Chalace is accepting new clients.

 Gretel (she/her/hers) is a white, queer, cis-gendered, able-bodied therapist who uses a person centred approach and Acceptance Commitment Therapy (pronounced ACT!).
 Gretel graduated with her Masters in Counselling Psychology from Yorkville University and her Bachelors degree from Saint Mary’s University.
 Gretel offers services for folks who are looking for support with anxiety, stress, depression, sex, sexuality, gender, identity, and relationships.
 Gretel has over 10 years experience working with youth and children and offers support for youth as they explore their sex, sexuality, gender, and anything in between!
 Additionally, Gretel has experience supporting women and queer folk navigate emotionally abusive and/or unhappy relationships.
 Using a feminist lens along with a non-judgmental and psycho-educational approach, Gretel provides therapeutic services with unconditional positive regard, empowerment, and support for her clients.